Residency for Tuition Purposes: Active Military Servicemembers & Veteran Policies

 - Note: These forms must indicate:

-- Objective evidence of intent to establish residency in Utah; any one of the following:
+- Objective evidence of intent to establish residency in Utah with any one of the following:

-- Rental agreement showing the requesting student’s name and Utah address
+- A rental agreement showing the requesting student’s name and Utah address; or

 The following criteria is required: